Kenji-Uema/kenshu-elarisProject-bootstrap/README.md

 ## Main Docs

-See the main project documentation: <https://github.com/Kenji-Uema/kenshu-elarisProject-docs>
+SSee the main project documentation: <https://kenji-uema.github.io/kenshu-elarisProject-docs/>

 ## What It Does